'People are hurting': More police to deal with looters, death toll now 11

 Councils will also be working on debris and waste removal - with many transfer stations in the region either closed due to damage, or overwhelmed.

-Ten people are now known to have died, with police today confirming that a person passed away in their Napier home in the suburb of Onekawa on Thursday.
-The death has been referred to the Coroner.

-Clean-up from the cyclone, which cut off towns, washed away farms, bridges and livestock and inundated homes, stranding people on rooftops, is continuing, along with efforts to locate thousands still missing.

-The presence of more police follows a spate of looting across the Hawke's Bay region, where officers have arrested five people.
+The presence of more police follows a spate of looting across the Hawke's Bay region, where police have arrested five people.

 The police eagle helicopter has been brought in to help track and locate offenders or vehicles of interest.